Up to 50% off sofas & mattresses — limited‑time deals.

 Is a low back always mid-century?

-No. Low backs are common, but the full package matters: clean lines, lifted legs, and restrained detailing.
+No. Low backs are common, but you still want clean lines, exposed legs, and restrained detailing.

 Are mid-century sofas comfortable for tall people?

-What’s the easiest way to spot a fake listing?
+What’s the easiest way to spot a loose listing?

-If the legs are hidden, the arms are oversized, and the cushions look overstuffed, it’s usually “mid-century inspired” marketing, not true proportions.
+If the legs are hidden, the arms are bulky, and the cushions look deeply overstuffed, it is usually a loose “mid-century inspired” label rather than a close match to the style.

 Is leather or fabric more authentic?